Welcome to our series on Design Thinking methods and activities. You’ll find a full list of posts in this series at the end of the page.

 Explain that you’ll be thinking about how the product will make their personas or users successful in the future, in particular after its launch 6 months, 1 year, and 3 years out.
 You want them to describe in detail specifics about how the product will make them feel (ex. happy, empowered, safe, secure).

 If possible have them assign metrics to some of their thoughts.
-For example, a Lift stakeholder might say that their New York users felt empowered to sell their vehicles and, therefore, were able to save $5-10k annually by taking a Lift instead.
+For example, a Lyft stakeholder might say that their New York users felt empowered to sell their vehicles and, therefore, were able to save $5-10k annually by taking a Lyft instead.

 Have each stakeholder present their ideas and explain them out-loud as they post each note to the appropriate timeframe.